Nweremizu/Thien--A-Simple-Blog-App/README.md

 - **Database Configuration:** The application uses SQLite by default.
 You can modify the config.py file to use a different database.

+## Contributing

+- Contributions are welcome!
+If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.

 ## Acknowledgments

 - Flask: [https://flask.palletsprojects.com/](https://flask.palletsprojects.com/)